dimajix/flowman/docs/installation.md

 ## Downloading Flowman

-Currently since version 0.14.1, prebuilt releases are provided on [GitHub](https://github.com/dimajix/flowman/releases).
+Since version 0.14.1, prebuilt releases are provided on the [FLowman Homepage](https://flowman.io) or on [GitHub](https://github.com/dimajix/flowman/releases).
 This probably is the simplest way to grab a working Flowman package.
 Note that for each release, there are different packages being provided, for different Spark and Hadoop versions.
 The naming is very simple:
 ```
 flowman-dist-<version>-oss-spark<spark-version>-hadoop<hadoop-version>-bin.tar.gz
 ```